Jahia/extended-groovy-console/readme.md

 You can as well package in any of your modules a predefined script, which can then be conveniently run from the console without you have to copy and paste it.

-Your predefined scripts have to be defined in a specific folder.
+Your predefined scripts have to be defined in a specific folder:

     src/main/resources/META-INF/extendedGroovyConsole

-You can as well define your scripts in `src/main/resources/META-INF/extendedGroovyConsole`.
+You can as well define your scripts in `src/main/resources/META-INF/groovyConsole`.
-The those scripts would be availabe in both the regular and extended groovy consoles.
+Those scripts would be available in both the regular and extended groovy consoles.
 Be careful to no use any specificity of the extended console then.

 ### <a name="configuration"></a>Script configuration

-If some predefined script requires some configurations, then you have to create in the same folder a file with the same name as the script and .properties as an extension.
+If some predefined script require some configurations, then you have to create in the same folder a file with the same name as the script and .properties as an extension.

     src/main/resources/META-INF/extendedGroovyConsole/myScript.groovy